maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 3. Support for plot2d "label" command.
 4. Add the NOCONST option to the ATInt answertest.
 5. Added support for optional Maxima packages throught the config settings.
+6. Added basic support for scientific [units](../Authoring/Units.md), and a science answer test.

 ## Version 3.4